glotzerlab/signac/doc/projects.rst

     $ ls my_view/
     a_0 a_1 a_2 ...

+We see that the view directories are named according to state point keys and their corresponding values.
-As the parameter *b* is constant for all jobs within the data space, it is ignored for the creation of the linked views.
+Note that in this case the parameter *b* is ignored for the creation of the linked views because it is constant for all jobs within the data space.

 .. important::

     When the project data space is changed by adding or removing jobs, simply update the view, by executing :py:meth:`~.Project.create_linked_view` or ``signac view`` for the same view directory again.

 You can limit the *linked view* to a specific data subset by providing a set of *job ids* to the :py:meth:`~.Project.create_linked_view` method.
-This works similar for ``$ signac view`` on the command line, for example, in combination with ``signac find``:
+This works similar for ``$ signac view`` on the command line, for example, in combination with ``signac find`` (using the `-j` option to explicitly specify which jobs to include in the view):

 .. code-block:: bash